 Proponents are asked to perform further study if the self-guided filter could be beneficial in addition to the bilateral filter.
-Revisit if some action regarding EE could be taken from this meeting.
+Proponents were initially asked to investigate if some action regarding EE could be taken from this meeting.

+In version 3, results with a variant which implements the filter as loop filter are reported (only AI and for some classes).
+The gain is substantially decreased.

+Further study (not CE) is recommended, if there is potential for more gain.

 JVET-V0117 EE2-related: Combination of GPM and template matching [R.-L. Liao, Y. Ye, X. Li, J. Chen (Alibaba)]